Joan Bennett: Scandal

 On December 14, Bennett issued a statement in which she said she hoped her husband "will not be blamed too much" for wounding her agent.
 She read the prepared statement in the bedroom of her home to a group of newspapermen while TV cameras recorded the scene.

 Wanger's attorney Jerry Giesler mounted a "temporary insanity" defense.
 He then decided to waive his right to a jury, and threw himself on the mercy of the court.
 Wanger served a four-month sentence in the County Honor Farm at Castaic, California, 39 miles north of Downtown Los Angeles, quickly returning to his career to make a series of successful films.

 Meanwhile, Bennett went to Chicago to appear on the stage in the role as the young witch Gillian Holroyd in Bell, Book, and Candle, then went on national tour with the production.

-She made only five movies in the decade that followed the 1951 shooting incident, and only two films in the 1970s, for the incident was a stain on her career and she became virtually blacklisted.
+Bennett made only five movies in the decade that followed the 1951 shooting incident, and only two films in the 1970s, for the incident was a stain on her career and she became virtually blacklisted.
 Blaming the scandal that occurred for destroying her career in the motion picture industry, Bennett once said, "I might as well have pulled the trigger myself."
 Although Humphrey Bogart, a longtime friend, pleaded with Paramount Pictures on her behalf to keep her after her role as Amelie Ducotel in We're No Angels (1955), the studio refused.

 As the movie offers dwindled after the scandal, Bennett continued touring in stage successes, such as Susan and God, Once More, with Feeling, The Pleasure of His Company and Never Too Late.
-Her next TV appearance was in the role of Bettina Blane in an episode of General Electric Theater in 1954.
+Her next TV appearance was in the role of Bettina Blane in "You Are Only Young Once", an episode of General Electric Theater in 1954.
 Other roles included Honora in Climax!
 (1955) and Vickie Maxwell in Playhouse 90 (1957).
-In 1958, she appeared as the mother in the short-lived television comedy/drama Too Young to Go Steady to teenagers played by Brigid Bazlen and Martin Huston.
+In 1958, she appeared as Mary Blake, the mother to teenagers Pam (Brigid Bazlen) and Johnny (Martin Huston) in the short-lived television comedy/drama Too Young to Go Steady.
 She starred on Broadway in the comedy Love Me Little (1958), which ran for only eight performances.

 Of the scandal, in a 1981 interview, Bennett contrasted the judgmental 1950s with the sensation-crazed 1970s and 1980s.
 "It would never happen that way today," she said, laughing.
 "If it happened today, I'd be a sensation.
 I'd be wanted by all studios for all pictures."